Rockies vs. Pirates Player Props Betting Odds

 Blackmon Stats

-- Charlie Blackmon has seven doubles, three home runs, 15 walks and 12 RBI (30 total hits).
+- Charlie Blackmon has recorded 31 hits with eight doubles, three home runs and 15 walks.
+He has driven in 12 runs.

 Blackmon Recent Games